Quantum computational chemistry: Quantum computational chemistry algorithms

 \section{Quantum computational chemistry algorithms}

 In this section, we focus on methods used to solve the electronic structure problem with a quantum computer.
-We describe the quantum phase estimation algorithm (QPE) and related methods in Sec.~\ref{Subsec:qpe}.
-We then give a comprehensive description of the variational quantum eigensolver (VQE) in Sec.~\ref{Subsec:VQE}.
-Both of these sections are concerned with finding the ground state energies of molecules.
-We conclude this section with a discussion of methods that can be used to find the excited states of molecules in Sec.~\ref{Sec:excited}.
+We describe the quantum phase estimation algorithm and related methods in Sec.~\ref{Subsec:qpe}.
+We then discuss the variational quantum eigensolver (VQE) in Sec.~\ref{Subsec:VQE}.
+Both of these sections are concerned with finding the ground state energies of chemical systems.
+We conclude this section with a discussion of methods that can be used to find excited states in Sec.~\ref{Subsec:excited}.

+As mentioned in Sec.~\ref{Sec:Introduction}, the techniques developed for solving the electronic structure problem can often be generalised to solve other problems in computational chemistry.
+For example, \textcite{obrien2019derivatives} showed how to calculate the energy derivatives of molecular Hamiltonians (which can be used for geometry optimisation and transition state discovery) by using algorithms based on phase estimation (Sec.~\ref{Subsec:qpe}), or based on a linear response quantum subspace expansion (Sec.~\ref{Subsubsec:SubspaceExpansionExcited}).
+The same properties can also be calculated using the method of \textcite{mitarai2019derivatives}, who leveraged the variational quantum eigensolver (Sec.~\ref{Subsec:VQE}), with analytic gradient measurements (Sec.~\ref{Subsubsec:VQEOptimisation}), and by \textcite{parrish2019derivatives} who used the contraction VQE method (Sec.~\ref{Subsubsec:ContractionVQE}).

-It can be argued that the VQE and QPE, as presented herein, represent near-term and long-term methods (respectively) for solving chemistry problems with a quantum computer.
-However, in reality, aspects of each algorithm can be incorporated into the other, creating new methods~\cite{yung2014transistor, wang2018generalisedvqe} which occupy the intermediate region in the quantum computational chemistry timeline.\\
+It can be argued that the VQE and phase estimation, as presented herein, represent near-term and long-term methods (respectively) for solving chemistry problems with a quantum computer.
+However, in reality, aspects of each algorithm can be incorporated into the other, creating new methods~\cite{yung2014transistor, wang2018generalisedvqe} which occupy the intermediate region in the quantum computational chemistry timeline.
+Algorithms to find the ground state using methods which differ from both phase estimation and the VQE have also been proposed such as techniques based on time series estimation~\cite{somma2019timeseries,somma2002timeseries,obrien2018phaseestimation}, or the method by \textcite{ge2017faster}. \\